atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 ### Example: [edbrowse][edbrowse]

-*edbrowse* is a console-only web browser with javascript support.
+*edbrowse* is a console-only web browser with JavaScript support.
 Launch *edbrowse* in render mode like so:

 ```sh